BARN NEWS

 ISSUE AVAILABLE CUT-OFF DATE

-Contributions to the May edition of the ‘Barn News’ are very welcome.
-Please hand your entries in by the 11th April.
+Contributions to the August edition of the ‘Barn News’ are very welcome.
+Please hand your entries in by the 11th July.
 Make a note in your diaries.